Skip to content

 To execute Python Pushdown scripts, certain security privileges will be required within your Snowflake account.
 A Snowflake administrator will need to configure the following.

-Grant user-defined function privileges
+Grant stored procedure privileges

 Grant external website access